ETHZ-TEC/permafrostanalytics/ideas/project_water_detection/README.md

 4. Open lw_classifier.ipynb and adjust train_data and test_data
 paths.
 (Optional) inspect a couple of samples from dataloaders as sanity check.
 Run the rest of the cells to start the training.

+#### Visualize Data
+There are different visualizations within the folder 'visualize_data'.
+You might have to install the 'R' package in order to run some of them.